DotCamp/tableberg/packages/pro/readme.txt

 * FIX: A notice being shown about block registration if pro is not active.
 * FIX: Table border having problem when cell radius is set
 * FIX: Cell spacing in wrong axes
+* PRO: FIX: Use iframe to display custom html
 * PRO: FIX: Make row/col only border work with no outside border
 * NEW: Table border radius control
 * NEW: Item spacing inside cells